Parliamentary.ai

 Overview

-The Value Added Tax (VAT) Bill aims to increase the VAT registration threshold for businesses and exempt several goods and services from VAT.
-This means some smaller businesses will no longer need to register for VAT, and certain items will become cheaper for consumers.
+The Value Added Tax (VAT) Bill aims to increase the VAT registration threshold for businesses and exempt certain goods and services from VAT.
+This will simplify VAT compliance for smaller businesses and potentially reduce the cost of specific goods and services for consumers.

 Description

-The bill exempts several goods and services from VAT, including: domestic fuel and power (with some limitations), fitness equipment and services, goods subject to existing excise duties (like alcohol and tobacco), repairs and improvements to historic buildings, insulating materials for home improvements, and women’s sanitary products.
+The bill exempts several goods and services from VAT, including: domestic fuel and power (with specific conditions); fitness equipment and services; goods already subject to excise duties (alcohol, tobacco, fuel); repairs and improvements to historic buildings; insulating materials for home improvements; and women's sanitary products.

 Government Spending